gofogo/k8s-sigs-external-dns-fork/docs/advanced/fqdn-templating.md

   - --fqdn-template="{{range .Status.Addresses}}{{if and (eq .Type \"ExternalIP\") (isIPv4 .Address)}}{{.Address | replace \".\" \"-\"}}{{break}}{{end}}{{end}}.example.com
 ```

-This is a complex template that iternates through a list of a Node's Addresses and creates a FQDN with public IPv4 addresses.
+This is a complex template that iterates through a list of a Node's Addresses and creates a FQDN with public IPv4 addresses.